 Back on 21 January this year, you may have read NMHS senior staff writer Shelley Reid’s Sea History Today post on the recent phenomenon of sea shanties taking the internet by storm.
 At the time of writing, “Soon May the Wellerman Come,” performed by the folk group The Longest Johns, was at the top of the music service Spotify’s viral hit songs.
 How is it that the “rock and roll of 1752″—as it was called in the movie Fisherman’s Friends—is so popular right now?
 Craig Edwards—musician, ethnomusicologist, longtime staff musician at Mystic Seaport Museum, and former director of the Mystic Seaport Sea Music Festival—will speak and perform for us at this very special seminar, held jointly with the Hendrick Hudson Free Library.

 Wednesday, 23 June 2021: Welcome & Demonstration at 6:00 PM ET

 Raised in a renovated farmhouse along the St. Mary’s River in southern Maryland, third-generation artist Lisa Egeli began painting the world around her at a young age.
 As current president of The American Society of Marine Artists, Ms. Egeli has said, “My experience as both a member and leader of ASMA has brought me into a community of incredible artists whose purpose continues to be to recognize and preserve maritime history.
 Art is an amazing way to do that.”
-See some of Lisa’s impressive paintings in the spring 2020 Sea History article featuring her work, and join us as she gives us a plein air painting demonstration of Chesapeake Bay’s historic shorelines.
-“Something that is worth painting—something that you care about—is what is key,” says Egeli.
-“For me, that connection is boats, boating, and life on the water.
-I have lived it, I continue to live it, and I paint it.”
+See some of Lisa’s impressive paintings in the spring 2020 Sea History feature article on her work, and join us as she gives us a plein air painting demonstration of Chesapeake Bay’s historic shoreline.

 For more information or to register, email email@example.com.